adithi-sat/CodeFury_WFS_team3/README.md

 This layer is actually communicating with our database for all CRUD related operations like CreatingProject , getting Project Details , assigning projects to developer(by pm) etc.

 >**DTO(Data Transfer Objects)**
-All the request which comes to API endpoints are in JSON fromat in the case of out project .
+All the request which comes to API endpoints are in JSON format in the case of our project .
 This JSON needs to be converted into java object to be handled at different layers .
 So in this case DTO's comes for the rescue .
-Their is one example in our code where the userId and password is sent to the servlet as request in json .
+There is one example in our code where the userId and password is sent to the servlet as request in json .
 To handle the request first this json is converted to 'UserValidationRequestDto' java object , it is then sent to service layer.
 Service layer performs the check and it sends java object 'UserValidationResponseDto' back to controller .
-This conatains the userId,password , role and the list of projects to which the user is associated with and this object is converted back to json by controller and sent back as response .
+This contains the userId, password , role and the list of projects to which the user is associated with and this object is converted back to json by controller and sent back as response .

 >**Models**
 These are java classes which defines the data to be stored in our MySQL tables .

 >**Utils**
-This folder conatains the utility classes like custom exceptions etc.
+This folder contains the utility classes like custom exceptions etc.

 In order to **run the backend application** ,

 1. Create war packaging of the project (can be made using maven)
 2. Place the war file in the webapps folder of the tomcat
-3. start the tomcat server
+3. Start the tomcat server
 4. In our case the domain is local host so you have to make request to http://localhost:8080/war-package-name/api-endpoint-defined through postman .
 Incase of post request , you have to set request body as well

 Happy Running!